Frequently Asked Questions

 You’re Age, Height, Weight and Gender is used to calculate your BMR.
 Your BMR is the base amount of calories that your body needs to survive as if you were in bed all day.
 Your BMR is then used as a base to determine a healthy calorie goal to either, loose, gain or maintain your weight.

-To determine your Daily Calorie Limit, your BMR is used and multiplied by an activity base (1.2 for a sedentary lifestyle).
+To determine your Daily Calorie Intake, your BMR is used and multiplied by an activity base (1.2 for a sedentary lifestyle).
 The result is called your TDEE (total daily energy expenditure).

 Daily Adjustment